MillerRabin/intention-storage/readme.md

 This is nothing new, all smart sockets do it.
 What if there is no water in your tea pot?
 The tea pot can be connected to a water pipe through a smart wi-fi valve - second device.
-Install a smart water measurer to control amount of water in your kettle - third device.
+Install a smart water measurer to control amount of water in your tea pot - third device.
 How to manage the chain of three devices?
 It`s not a problem for Intention Network.
-* The smartphone creates the Intention **My owner wants a hot water**
+* The smartphone creates the intention **My owner wants a hot water**
-* The kettler answers to the intention and creates a new intention **How about the water?**
+* The tea pot accepts the intention and creates a new **How about the water?**
-* The measurer answers to the intention and founds that no more water in the kettle.
+* The measurer accepts the intention and founds that no more water in the kettle.
 It creates a new intention **I need the water**.
-* The valve answers to the intentions and opens the water.
+* The valve accept the intention and opens the water.
-* When amount of water is enough, the measurer closes the intention and the valve closes the water.
+* When the amount of water is enough, the measurer closes the intention and the valve closes the water.
-* The measurer answers to the kettler through opened intention "The water is ok"
+* The measurer answers to the tea pot through opened intention "The water is ok"
-* The kettler boils the water and answers through intention to the smartphone "The water is ok"
+* The tea pot boils the water and answers through intention to the smartphone "The water is ok"

-Let`s do the situation even more realistic.
-There is no water in pipe.
+What if there is no water in the pipe?

 * The intention **I need the water** will not closed and will be translated through known storages.
 As example it can be accepted by water service.

-Do the situation less realistic, but more **fail safe**
+Let's do the situation more **fail safe**.

-There is another kettler in your home.
+There is another tea pot in your home.
 And the first one can't boil the water because there is not water in the pipe.

-* The secondary kettler accepts the intention **My owner wants a hot water**.
+* The secondary tea pot accepts the intention **My owner wants a hot water**.
 * All chain of events was same but it`s succeeded.
 * It answers through opened intention to the smartphone "The water is ok"
 * Smartphone closes the intention